Why Cross-Collateralisation Kills Portfolio Scaling

-Most property investors quietly stall at two or three properties and never really understand why.
-In this episode, Luke and Lachlan from Atlas Property Group walk through the five things that separate a portfolio that keeps growing from one that grinds to a halt.
+Most investors quietly stall at two or three properties and never work out why.
+Luke Clifford and Lachlan from Atlas Property Group came on to name the five things that separate a portfolio that keeps scaling from one that grinds to a halt — and almost none of them are about picking a 'good' property.

 At a Glance